 Travel Trivia from The Dispatch, Fall/Winter 2018

 Question: Which mountain is on the Toblerone chocolate bar?

 See it on the Haute Route Hiking adventure in the Alps.

 Question: What is a group of Zebra called?

 See lots of them during Tanzania’s Great Migration.

 Travel Trivia from The Dispatch, Spring 2018

 Answer: The simple answer is that it has to do with the compression of air bubbles as the snow and ice compact over time.
 The ice reflects the blue wavelengths but absorbs the other light wavelengths.
 Generally, the older the ice, the bluer it is.
-You can see lots of blue ice in Iceland and Greenland.
+You can see lots of blue ice in Iceland.